How To Feed A Loon

 • Cover three of the dough pieces and roll the remaining piece into a circle about 7 to 8 inches in diameter.
 Lightly brush vegetable oil over the top surface of the dough circle.
 Sprinkle a quarter of the chopped scallions over the oiled dough.
 Gently fold the sides of the dough over the top of the scallions and form into a ball.

-4 tbsp vegetable oil, 1 cup scallions
+4 tablespoon vegetable oil, 1 cup scallions

 • Use your hands to slightly flatten the dough into a circle.
 Gently roll the dough into a 7 to 8-inch diameter.
 Some of the scallions may squeeze out the edges of the dough.
 You can remove them or leave them alone.